sivukhin/sqlite3-lean-proofs/README.md

 ## What's Next?

-The `SELECT *` proof is just the beginning.
-The same techniques can prove:
+Termination is just the first step.
+The same framework can prove deeper properties:
-- Termination of `WHERE` clauses with indexes
-- Correctness of `JOIN` implementations
+- **Schema preservation**: After any query, all constraints (NOT NULL, UNIQUE, FOREIGN KEY) remain satisfied
+- **Query correctness**: JOINs produce the right tuples, WHERE filters correctly
+- **Index consistency**: B-tree indexes stay synchronized with table data
-- Bounds on query execution time
+- **Resource bounds**: Worst-case execution time as a function of data size

 If SQLite can compile it, we can prove things about it.